RedisGraph/RedisGraph/docs/clients.md

-# Client Libraries
+# RedisGraph Client Libraries

-The full functionality of RedisGraph is available through `redis-cli` and the Redis API, but a number of client libraries have been written to improve abstractions and allow for a more natural experience in a project's native language.
+The full functionality of RedisGraph is available through `redis-cli` and the Redis API.
+[RedisInsight](https://redislabs.com/redis-enterprise/redis-insight/) is a visual tool that provides capabilities to design, develop and optimize into a single easy-to-use environment, and has built-in support for RedisGraph.
+In addition there are severeal client libraries to improve abstractions and allow for a more natural experience in a project's native language.
 Additionally, these clients take advantage of some RedisGraph features that may reduce network throughput in some circumstances.

-## Currently-available Libraries
+## Currently available Libraries

 | Project                                                   | Language   | License | Author                                      | Stars                                                          |
 | --------------------------------------------------------- | ---------- | ------- | ------------------------------------------- | -------------------------------------------------------------- |